Best Credit Unions for Car Loans

 Did you know that nearly 20 percent of the auto loans in the United States are given by credit unions?

 These days, it makes great financial sense to consider a credit union when you are shopping around for an auto loan.
-Whether you are looking to refinance or looking for a loan for a new or used vehicle, credit unions can be a great place to look.
+Whether you're looking to refinance your existing loan to lower your interest rate or monthly payment, or you're shopping loan rates for a new or used vehicle, credit unions can be a great place to look.

-Credit unions serve as a hyper-local financial institution that is designed to serve its members.
-To consider a car loan from a credit union, you will need to belong to a credit union in the first place.
-Most credit unions are centered around a preexisting community, such as a college or university, a professional organization, or your employer.
+A credit union serves as a local, neighborhood financial institution that is designed to serve its members.
+To get a car loan from a credit union, you need to belong to a credit union in the first place.
+Most credit unions are centered around a preexisting group or community, such as a college or university, a professional organization, a profession such as teachers, or your employer.

 Pros of Getting a Car Loan Through a Credit Union

-Pros of Getting a Car Loan Through a Bank
+Cons of Getting a Car Loan Through a Credit Union

-- More experience.
-Most national banks have hundreds of locations around the country and have dealt with each aspect of the car loan application and service.
+- Less experience: Most national banks have hundreds of locations around the country and have dealt with each aspect of the car loan application and service.
 Because there have been more people who have gone before you, you might have an easier time getting common questions answered or issues solved.

-- Better technology.
-Want to calculate exactly how a certain financial decision will impact your rates?
-How about getting a problem solved in the middle of the night?
-With a bank, it’s more likely that there will be technological solutions in place to solve your issues.
+- Harder to access: Credit unions are also typically smaller organizations without the same investment in information technology infrastructure as with many large banks.
+If you want to get a problem solved in the middle of the night or service your own account online, with a bank, it’s more likely that there will be technological solutions in place to solve your issues.

 Best Credit Unions For Car Loans